AtomicSponge/node-scripts/backup-scripts/README.md

 # Changelog

 ## 2.0.1
-Bump packages and relocated project on GitHub
+- Bump packages and relocated project on GitHub
+- Updated project name to proper NPM formatting